aghoshpro/myProjects/DataScience/P1-WineTestingBlog/README.md

 # *Sip & Script*: A Data-Driven Journey Through the World of Wine 🍷

-## Installations
- - NumPy
- - Pandas
- - Seaborn
- - Matplotlib
- - Wordcloud
- - Pillow

-No additional installations beyond the Anaconda distribution of Python and Jupyter notebooks.

 ## Project Motivation
 For this project I was interested in conducting exploratory data analysis using a [Wine Review dataset found on Kaggle](https://www.kaggle.com/zynicide/wine-reviews) containing approximately 130k reviews from the [Wine Enthusiast](https://www.winemag.com/?s=&drink_type=wine) to better understand:
  - Where does the best wine in the world come from?